Latest blog Posts

 • We die a little every day

 I turned 31 last weekend.
 Society tells me I’m supposed to feel something about that.
 Panic, maybe, that the good years are behind me.
 Forty is fast approaching and after forty is basically death.
 The thing is, we die a little every day.
 Am I preoccupied with death?
-I… don’t think so, although perhaps the read more
+I… don’t think so, although perhaps the books on my nightstand recently would say something different (The… read more

 • How to Publish Your Novel: Finding the Best Literary Agent for You

 When you start searching for literary agents, the information can be overwhelming.
 You might end up with a list of hundreds of agents and agencies–but not all are the best fit.
 This is the method I use to organize that information and query the best agents for me and my project.
-Years ago, when I read more
+Years ago, when I first thought I might become a published author someday, I… read more

 ,